dhellmann/pymotw-3/source/collections/defaultdict.rst

     :literal:
     :start-after: #end_pymotw_header

-This works well as long as it is appropriate for all keys to have the same default.
+This method works well as long as it is appropriate for all keys to have the same default.
 It can be especially useful if the default is a type used for aggregating or accumulating values, such as a :class:`list`, :class:`set`, or even :class:`int`.
 The standard library documentation includes several examples of using :class:`defaultdict` this way.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'collections_defaultdict.py'))